YangLu1031/cloud-builders/Beta/docker/README.md

 # Docker

-This `docker` builder is based on the `docker` image supplied by the Docker team at https://hub.docker.com/_/docker.
+This `docker` build step is based on the `docker` image supplied by the Docker team at https://hub.docker.com/_/docker.

 The Docker Team additionally supports multiple tagged versions as well as